-Alcohol and citalopram act upon similar chemicals in the brain, which means depression symptoms may be increased when the two are taken together.
-When healthcare providers do allow alcohol consumption with citalopram, they usually recommend that patients drink light to moderate amounts -- and only after they understand how the antidepressant affects them.
+Citalopram and alcohol act upon similar chemicals in the brain, which means depression symptoms may be increased when the two are mixed together.
+If you decide to drink while taking this drug, it is recommended that you consume light to moderate amounts -- and only after you understand how the antidepressant affects you.

-Sometimes people are warned to avoid alcohol while taking citalopram hydrobromide (Celexa®).
-This is because alcohol and medicines like citalopram act upon similar chemicals in the brain.
+Sometimes, people are warned to avoid alcohol while taking citalopram hydrobromide (Celexa®).
+This is because these two products act upon similar chemicals in the brain.
 The concern is that citalopram will increase the effects of alcohol -- whether this means increasing symptoms of depression or affecting motor skills.

-When many healthcare providers are asked whether it is okay to drink alcohol on citalopram, they recommend that if people choose to drink, they drink only light to moderate amounts.
-In addition, they recommend that patients wait to drink until after they understand the effects that citalopram (and other medicines they are taking) may have on their body.
+When healthcare providers are asked whether it is okay to drink alcohol on citalopram, many recommend that if people choose to drink, they do so in only light to moderate amounts.
+In addition, they recommend that people wait to drink until after they understand the effects that citalopram (and any other medicines they are taking) may have on their body.

-When healthcare providers recommend moderate alcohol drinking, they mean one drink a day for women; two drinks a day for men.
+Moderate drinking typically refers to one alcoholic drink a day for women; two drinks a day for men.
 Because the alcohol content in drinks varies, what counts as one drink also varies.
 When healthcare providers talk about one alcohol drink, they are referring to one of the following examples:

 - 12 ounces of beer

 - 1 ounce of 80-proof whiskey, or 1 ounce of 100-proof spirits.

 Using Caution When Drinking Alcohol on Citalopram